Les Simonettes’s urban competition in Champigny-sur-Marne with TVK Architects

 The Nouvelle AOM team winner of the Demain Montparnasse international competition

 We are particularly proud to announce that the Nouvelle AOM team won the “Demain Montparnasse” international competition for the Tour Montparnasse metamorphosis.
 Thank you to our partners Setec, Tess, Elioth, 8’18, Bellastock, Grahal, GVI, Lamoureux Acoustics, Maximum, Jérôme Sans, Base Design and to all those who helped us at the 44th floor of the Montparnasse Tower during those ten months of hard work.
 Thank you also to RSI Studio, Luxigon, ArteFactory et Ida+.

 ChartierDalix presents « Systèmes » (Entretiens de Chaillot)

-We invite you to the Entretiens de Chaillot lecture «Systèmes», by Pascale Dalix and Frédéric Chartier, on Monday 18th September 2017, at 7:00PM in the auditorium.
-Video of the lecture
+We invite you to the Entretiens de Chaillot lecture «Systèmes», by Pascale Dalix and Frédéric Chartier, on Monday 18th September 2017, at 7 pm in the auditorium.

 Nouvelle AOM selected for the third stage of the international architectural competition Demain Montparnasse

 ChartierDalix received “Le Soufaché” Prize by the Academy of Architecture

 We are proud to announce you that Chartier Dalix received “Le Soufaché” Prize for its whole work, by the French Academy of Architecture, as the recipient of the Silver Medal 2017.